Cat population explodes at a Texas prison after ‘working’ cats are deployed to hunt rats

 “I think it’s great that prisons are utilizing working cat programs,” Holt said.
 “I think it’s just important to note that spaying and neutering the cats is really key to making those programs work best.”

-If interested in adopting or fostering these kittens or cats, visit Austin Pets Alive! website.
+If interested in adopting or fostering these kittens or cats, visit the Austin Pets Alive! website.